Emergency Contacts and Procedures

 In the case of a minor emergency or inconvenience, please call the Study Abroad Office at 1-785-532-5990 or email email@example.com.

-All Kansas State University students participating on a study abroad program are required to have International Health Insurance that offers Worldwide Travel Asssistance.
+All Kansas State University students participating on a study abroad program are required to have international health insurance that offers Worldwide Travel Assistance.

-Many students who participate on Kansas State University Study Abroad Programs will have international health insurance through Frontier MEDEX.
+Many students who participate on Kansas State University Study Abroad Programs will have international health insurance through United Healthcare Global.

 Baltimore, Maryland, USA

-Specific phone numbers to be called, if calling from abroad, can be found at http://www.k-state.edu/studyabroad/emergency/Frontier MEDEX Summary of Benefits
+Specific phone numbers to be called, if calling from abroad, can be found at http://www.k-state.edu/studyabroad/emergency/United Healthcare Global Summary of Benefits

 To call from the U.S. to another country (except Canada), dial 011 – Country Code – area code – phone number.